-Article 33 Allowances for activities outside the company location
+Article 34 Allowances for activities outside the company location

 - 1. If activities take place outside the company location, whether in the Netherlands or abroad, a contribution towards accommodation expenses is given, in accordance with the appendix Accommodation Expenses included in this CAO. - 2.
 Travelling expenses are paid by the employer.
 The employer can specify the means of transportation.
-If the employee chooses not to make use of the specified means of transportation, he pays the travelling expenses himself.
-If the employee does not make use of the specified means of transportation by necessity, or with permission from the employer, his travelling expenses will be reimbursed on the basis of the specified means of transportation. - 3.
+If employees choose not to make use of the specified means of transportation, they pay the travelling expenses themselves.
+If employees do not make use of the specified means of transportation by necessity, or with permission from the employer, their travelling expenses will be reimbursed on the basis of the specified means of transportation. - 3.
 In all cases, the employee is required to be at the performance location at the time before curtain-up specified by the employer at the latest.

-Article 34 Cooperation on publicity and audiovisual recordings
+Article 35 Cooperation on publicity